 Tips and Tricks to make perfect Millet Dosa

 Making dosa at home is not a big deal, but making perfect and crispy dosa every time and at all-weather conditions might be little difficult.
-With few simple tips and tricks you can make perfect dosa every time.
+With few simple tips and tricks, you can make the perfect dosa every time.

 Ingredients proportion and batter consistency are the deciding factors of the texture of dosa.
 I find 3 portions millets to 1 portion urad dal always works well.
-Addition of fistful poha (flattened rice flakes) while grinding helps to make dosa crisp.
+The addition of a fistful poha (flattened rice flakes) while grinding helps to make dosa crisp.

 Do not skip methi seeds (fenugreek seeds) as it helps in the fermentation process.